fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 ### Website

-The website uses the FingerprintJS Pro JavaScript agent as it normally would, and communicates with the Chrome extension.
+The website uses the Fingerprint Pro JavaScript agent as it normally would, and communicates with the Chrome extension.
 It is hosted on [Github Pages](https://fingerprintjs.github.io/fingerprintjs-pro-chrome-extension-example/).

 ### Chrome Extension

-Provides sample extension that consists of popup page, background, and content script.
+Provides a sample extension that consists of a popup page, background, and content script.

 ## Strategies